Twenty Something (2021 film): Plot

 After she turned 21, Gia is brought to her first adult club by her older sister Nicole.
 Nervous about being an adult, Gia personifies herself as three kids (aged 10, 16, and 1) stacked on each other and wearing an overcoat.
 At first, Gia has trouble accepting her surroundings and runs to the bathroom.
 All three Gias argue with each other over their failed efforts in taking charge and resolve to simply make the best of their time together and act normal.
 Gia heads back onto the dance floor with Nicole and bumps into a man.

-16 becomes enamored and attempts to take the reigns of the situation, but 1 accidentally steps on his foot and scares him away.
+16 becomes enamored and attempts to take the reins of the situation, but 1 accidentally steps on his foot and scares him away.
 10 gets into an argument with 16 and 1 tries to take control, only to accidentally throw up on another person.
 All three Gias fight until they spill out onto the dance floor, causing everyone to stop and stare.
 Humiliated, the Gias all flee to cry in the bathroom.

 Nicole goes to check on her sister, telling her that she is aware of how hard it is to be an adult.
 After Nicole reveals her own embarrassing moment in her life, Gia is reminded that she has already accomplished many adult tasks, and that she will continue to do well.
 All three Gias hug and, upon leaving the stall, form back into 21-year-old Gia.
 As the sisters head back out, they imagine all the other clubbers at various ages and dance the night away.